ibh1/Local_Risk_Classifier/README.md

 python3 LocalRiskClassifier.py input_files.csv output_results.csv "File Name"
 ```

-Wile the script is running, you can open output_results.csv with an application like Excel, Numbers, or a text editor.
-You will see new rows appearing in the file as soon as they are processed by the model.
+Wile the script is running, you can open output_results.csv and should see new rows appearing in the file as soon as they are processed by the model.